If someone had asked me which dive destination I would love to visit most on my next trip I would definitely have replied ... Sipadan.

 On the way back it took 3 hours from SMART to Tawau Airport in time for my flight.

 Sipadan is a wonderful place.
-With countless turtles and its diversity of fish and colourful coral reefs, it is truly a diving paradise.
+With countless turtles and its diversity of fish and colourful coral reefs, it is truly a scuba paradise.
 Even snorkeling is amazing.
 It would have been great to have more dive days at Sipadan but I guess that is the nature of the destination, and a limited amount of time on Sipadan is what you have to expect.
 However Mabul and Kapalai certainly make diving in Borneo a Mecca for macro life.
 They are awesome.
 On Mabul Island, everything is low key and informal but perhaps that is part of the island's charm.
 I really felt like I was in the middle of the Celebes Sea.

 Written by Vichai Lamkijja, May 2009